intel/kubernetes-power-manager/README.md

 Apply the Config:
 `kubectl apply -f examples/example-powerconfig.yaml`

 Once deployed the controller-manager pod will see it via the Config controller and create an App QoS instance and a Node Agent instance on nodes specified with the ‘feature.node.kubernetes.io/appqos-node: "true"’ label.

-The power-node-agent DaemonSet will be created, managing the Power Node Agent Pods
+The power-node-agent DaemonSet will be created, managing the Power Node Agent Pods.
+The controller-manager will finally create the PowerProfiles that were requested on each Node.

 - **Shared Profile**